 Cisco Systems, our largest OEM customer, purchases our products through SMART Modular Technologies, its consignment warehouse, through its contract manufacturers and directly from us.
-Based on information provided to us by consignment warehouses and contract manufacturers, purchases by Cisco Systems represented approximately 30%, 28% and 34% of our net revenues in fiscal 2007, 2006 and 2005, respectively.
-Cisco Systems has implemented a "lean manufacturing" program under which it plans to reduce the levels of inventory carried by it and by its contract manufacturers.
-The transition to this new program resulted in reductions in purchases of our products by Cisco Systems' contract manufacturers during the quarter ended March 31, 2007, as they drew down their existing inventories, and such reductions resulted in our net revenues for the quarter being less than in the previous quarter.
-This transition will also impact our revenues in the quarter ending June 30, 2007.
+Based on information provided to us by consignment warehouses and contract manufacturers, purchases by Cisco Systems represented approximately 28%, 30% and 28% of our net revenues in fiscal 2008, 2007 and 2006, respectively.
+In the quarter ended March 31, 2007, Cisco Systems implemented a "lean manufacturing" program under which it reduced the levels of inventory carried by it and by its contract manufacturers.
+The transition to this new program resulted in reductions in purchases of our products by Cisco Systems' contract manufacturers during the quarters ended June 30, 2007 and March 31, 2007, as they drew down their existing inventories, and such reductions resulted in our net revenues for these quarters being less than in the quarter ended December 31, 2006.
+Although shipments for Cisco Systems related business increased in the three quarters ended March 31, 2008 compared to the quarter ended June 30, 2007, they were still less than the levels achieved in each of the three quarters ended December 31, 2006.